BIOL275-MSUM/BIOL275-MSUM.github.io/data-ebird2.md

 1. Instructor downloads the entire data set (\> 150 GB) and extracts the portion you need.

 2. You put your data into your project folder.

-2. You use the accompanying R package [auk: eBird Data Extraction and Processing in R](https://cornelllabofornithology.github.io/auk/index.html) to:
+3. You use the accompanying R package [auk: eBird Data Extraction and Processing in R](https://cornelllabofornithology.github.io/auk/index.html) to:

     1. Extract a subset of the data you are interested in
     2. Do any necessary filtering

-3. You do additional data tranformation and graphing using **tidyverse** functions.
+4. You do additional data transformation and graphing using **tidyverse** functions.

 The package has a [vignette](https://cornelllabofornithology.github.io/auk/articles/auk.html) with quick start guide.